Speculative Trading, Prospect Theory and Transaction Costs: Concluding remarks

 This paper considers a dynamic trading model under Prospect Theory preference with transaction costs.
 By solving a sequential optimal stopping problem, we find that the optimal trading strategy can have various forms depending on the model parameters and the price level of the asset.
 The impact of transaction costs is subtle.
 In contrast to conventional wisdom, increasing transaction costs does not necessarily deter economic agents from trading participation because the agents may face a higher reference point and in turn be more risk-aggressive in an expensive trading environment.
 These results could potentially be useful to policy makers to better understand how undesirable speculative trading behaviors in certain markets can be effectively curbed.

 Our key mathematical results are derived under a somewhat stylized modeling specification.
-In particular, asymmetry of degree of risk-aversion/seeking over gains/losses, fixed transaction cost on sale, negative aspiration level and depreciating asset are currently omitted from the analysis.
+In particular, asymmetry of degree of risk-aversion/seeking over gains/losses, fixed transaction cost on sale and negative aspiration level are currently omitted from the baseline analysis.
 While these omissions allow us to derive sharp characterization and comparative statics of the optimal trading rules, it will nonetheless be constructive to extend the model to further examine the impact of other economic factors.
-For example, feature of stop-loss is currently absent among all the non-trivial strategies derived in our model.
-Inspired by \cite{henderson12}, voluntary stop-loss can be observed in this style of optimal stopping model when the excess return of the asset is negative.
+Section \ref{sect:extend} also highlights a number of possible extensions for further rigorous mathematical analysis in presence of negative drift, subjective discounting, repeated trading opportunities and endogenous aspiration level. {\cb In particular, a natural extension is to further explore the implications of our results to the literature of realization utility where we believe a different specification of the reference point process (e.g. incorporation of a constant component) can lead to more realistic prediction of purchase behaviors.}

-A more ambitious goal is to further incorporate probability weighting within our continuous-time optimal stopping model (as per \cite{xu-zhou13} and \cite{henderson-hobson-tse18}) to fully reflect the features of the \textit{Cumulative Prospect Theory} framework of \cite{tversky-kahneman92}.
+A more ambitious goal is to further incorporate probability weighting within our continuous-time optimal stopping model (as per Xu and Zhou~\cite{xu-zhou13} and Henderson et al.~\cite{henderson-hobson-tse18}) to fully reflect the features of the \textit{Cumulative Prospect Theory} framework of Tversky and Kahneman~\cite{tversky-kahneman92}.
 However, technical difficulties are likely to arise due to the time-inconsistency brought by probability weighting.
 Precise formulation of the problem as well as development of the appropriate mathematical techniques should prove to be an another interesting proposal for future research.

 Finally, the surprising comparative statics documented in this paper also reveal that the economic interaction between market frictions and behavioral preferences can be subtle or even counter-intuitive.
 The model considered in this paper is just one of the many possible motivations that these two topics should not be studied in isolation, and this could potentially open up a new strand of literature to advance our understanding towards trading behaviors in a more realistic setup.